 Tuition fees for studying at unibz amount to ca. € 1360 per year (to be paid in two instalments).
 Non-EU citizens residing abroad cannot immediately apply for scholarships of the Autonomous Province of Bozen-Bolzano.
 You will be able to apply only after one year of regular registered residence in South Tyrol.

 You can also search for more information about other scholarships funded by the Italian government specifically for foreign students.

 Please make sure you arrange for your accommodation well in advance in the campus city where you are going to be based (Bozen-Bolzano, Brixen-Bressanone or Bruneck-Brunico).

 Living costs in South Tyrol are comparable to those of many other cities in central Europe.
 Approximately, if you exclude tuition fees, you will need at least € 700-800 per month for living (accommodation, food, study materials, leisure, clothing) in the Bozen-Bolzano area.
 You should also account for health insurance and visa expenses.
 Overall, a bachelor programme will cost around € 33,000, while a master programme will cost € 22,000.

 By law, you will have to apply for a residence permit within 8 working days since your arrival in Italy.
-As soon as you arrive, please go to the Advisory Service, where you will be provided with all the information you need.
+As soon as you arrive, please go to the Student Support, where you will be provided with all the information you need.
 Please read all the information on how to organise your life in South Tyrol carefully.